 This strudel is fantastic in every way.
 It’s super simple to prepare, looks really fancy AND tastes incredible!
-Kind of like a blueberry cream cheese Danish.
-In fact, if you can’t find quark or farmer’s cheese, I’m sure this would be just as good with cream cheese.
+It’s kind of like a blueberry cream cheese Danish.
+In fact, if you can’t find quark or farmer’s cheese, this would be just as good with cream cheese.

 I took some liberties with the original recipe and doubled the amount of cheese filling, added some lemon zest and then drizzled a sweet and sour lemony glaze over the whole thing after baking.
 If lemon isn’t really your thing, you can just leave out the lemon zest and use water in the glaze instead of lemon juice.

 Make a HUGE impression with very little effort!

 It’s perfectly fine to use frozen blueberries in this recipe; just stir in some blueberry jam and you’re done.
 I used my last jar of homemade blueberry jam from last summer to make this.
 Blueberry anything is my new fav!
 There is a blueberry patch near where we live and last summer I made lots of blueberry jam.
 And also Blueberry-Sour Cream Muffins, Blueberry Pie and Lemon Blueberry Bread!

 Braiding the strudel is much easier than it looks!
 I found a great tutorial for braiding strudel at Besser 30.